v-rajagt/IntuneDocs/intune/protect/windows-hello.md

 You can integrate Windows Hello for Business (formerly Microsoft Passport for Work) with Microsoft Intune.

  Hello for Business is an alternative sign-in method that uses Active Directory or an Azure Active Directory account to replace a password, smart card, or a virtual smart card.
 It lets you use a *user gesture* to sign in, instead of a password.
-A user gesture might be a simple PIN, biometric authentication such as Windows Hello, or an external device such as a fingerprint reader.
+A user gesture might be a PIN, biometric authentication such as Windows Hello, or an external device such as a fingerprint reader.

 Intune integrates with Hello for Business in two ways: